bridgetownrb/bridgetown-sample-plugin/README.md

 ## Testing

-* Run `bundle exec rspec` to run the test suite
+* Run `bundle exec rake test` to run the test suite
-* Or run `script/cibuild` to validate with Rubocop and test with rspec together.
+* Or run `script/cibuild` to validate with Rubocop and Minitest together.

 ## Contributing